abhijitgayen/BotBridge/server_python/readme.md

-# About This Project **NeuraLite Chatbot**
+# About This Project

-This chatbot employs a straightforward neural network architecture, ideal for button-based interactions, ensuring rapid responses.
-We've employed a simplified neural network to train the model, and our team is actively enhancing this project to deliver even quicker real-time communication solutions.
+This chatbot employs a straightforward neural network architecture, ideal for button-based interactions.

-When you send a message, our system identifies patterns and generates responses tailored to your specific needs.
-You have the flexibility to customize the bot's responses to align with your requirements.
-Additionally, you can leverage API calls to generate messages tailored to your preferences.

-# About Our Model
+# About Model

 Machines primarily understand numerical data, such as vectors and matrices, and not natural language text directly.